OppyDevAI/OppyDev/ActionDefinitionGuide.md

 - `res.taskNum`: The current action number, useful for tracking the order of actions within a plan.

 #### action parameters
-The action object reprisents the action that is currently running.
+The action object represents the action that is currently running.
 Action parameters contain the generic parameters mentioned above that exist for every action, i.e. type, name, actionID, loader, etc. Additional parameter can be added that are unique to that action.
 These are often used so that actions can build on each other by referencing data that was generated and stored in previous actions.

 ## Working with Agent Functions

 The agent handles running the actions and making calls to the AI.
-The `agent` object within an action definition can be used to defing the `call` and `aftermodel` functions.
+The `agent` object within an action definition can be used to define the `call` and `aftermodel` functions.
 None of the agent functionality will run if the action is skipped.
 It can include the following functions:

 - `call`: This function is used if you want to run your own agent action function.
 It only works when running the agent directly, it will be ignored on OppyDev plugins.
 If a model has a call function and a model parameter the call function will be called first then the call to OppyDev's servers will be made with the model object.
 - `aftermodel`: The function that is called with the response from the AI (modelRes) which is derived from the model object defined below.
 It allows developers to process the model's output and generate the action's results.
 Here's an example of how the `aftermodel` function can be used within an action definition: